My Account

 Let’s recap the main findings from this new research:

-• More than 6 in 10 people failed to secure their childhood dream jobs.
+• Over 6 in 10 people didn’t achieve their childhood dream jobs.

 • 6 in 10 people wanted to be a doctor when they grew up.

-• 27% of respondents asked their parents for advice when writing their first CV.
+• 27% of participants turned to their parents for help when writing their first-ever CV.

 About Us